otrv4/otrv4/otrv4.md

 To verify a Non-Interactive-Auth message:

-1. Verify if the message type is `0x8D`.
+1. Check that the receiver's instance tag matches your prekey message sender's instance tag.
-2. Verify that protocol's version of the message is `0x0004`.
+2. Verify if the message type is `0x8D`.
-3. Check that the receiver's instance tag matches your sender's instance tag.
+3. Verify that protocol's version of the message is `0x0004`.
 4. Validate the received ECDH ephemeral public key `X` is on curve Ed448.
    See [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.